-This portion of the guide explains, item by item, the information requested on IDPH radioactive materials license application.
+This portion of the guide explains, item by item, the information requested on IDPH Form 229-0514.
 The appendices to this guide serve to provide additional information on certain subject areas.
 Model procedures that the applicant may adopt in response to an item on the application form are provided.
 As an alternative, the applicant may use the procedures as an outline to develop a procedure for review by the IDPH staff.

-If you have specific questions after careful review of this guide, contact the IDPH material licensing staff at lowa Department of Public Health, Radioactive Materials Section, Lucas State Office Building, 5th Floor, 321 East 12th Street, Des Moines, Iowa 50319-0075, email iowaram@idph.iowa.gov or call program staff listed on the website at https://idph.iowa.gov/radioactivematerials/contacts.
+If you have specific questions after careful review of this guide, contact the IDPH material licensing staff at lowa Department of Public Health, Radioactive Materials Section, Lucas State Office Building, 5th Floor, 321 East 12th Street, Des Moines, Iowa 50319-0075, email iowaram@idph.iowa.gov, or call program staff listed on the website at https://idph.iowa.gov/radioactivematerials/contacts.

-ITEM 1.a. - NAME AND ADDRESS OF APPLICANT
+ITEM 1.a. -- APPLICANT'S NAME AND MAILING ADDRESS

-The applicant should be the corporation or other legal entity applying for the license and with direct control over use of the radioactive material.
+The applicant should be the corporation or other legal entity applying for the license.